F1 joy for Mercedes as Russell tops Brazilian GP sprint race - WHIZ News

 Alpine had a day to forget.

-Mercedes driver George Russell will start Sunday’s race in pole position after winning the sprint race at Interlagos, with teammate Lewis Hamilton also in the front row, while Alpine drivers Fernando Alonso and Esteban Ocon had a high-profile clash on the track.
+Mercedes driver George Russell will start Sunday in pole position after winning the sprint race at Interlagos — his team’s first win of the season — with teammate Lewis Hamilton also in the front row, while Alpine drivers Fernando Alonso and Esteban Ocon had a high-profile clash on the track.

 “It’s crazy to think we’re both starting on the front row,” Russell said.
 “We’re in a luxury position where we can maybe split the strategy and go for the win.”